garden-io/garden/docs/other-plugins/container.md

 ## Deploying applications

+After your software has been built, you might also want to deploy it somewhere.
+For this, check out our [guide](../k8s-plugins/action-types/container.md) on deploying to Kubernetes using `Deploy` actions.

-The Kubernetes plugins (local or remote) can execute `Deploy` actions of `container` type.
-You'll find the relevant information in [this guide](../k8s-plugins/action-types/container.md) and the full spec in our [reference docs](../reference/action-types/Deploy/container.md).
+See the full spec of the `Deploy` action of `container` type in our [reference docs](../reference/action-types/Deploy/container.md).

 ## Running tests